Marsarah-dev/MarsarahTweaks/MarsarahTweaks/MarsarahTweaks_Readme.txt

   Incompatible with any mod that changes camera angles when sailing.

+------------------- [Shorter Rested Delay] ---------------------

+► Description:
+  Reduces the amount of time needed to get the rested buff from 20 to 10 seconds.

+► Mid-Game Toggling:
+  Toggling mid-game requires re-entering the resting area.

+► Conflicts:
+  Incompatible with any mod that changes resting delay.

+--------------------- [More Usable Fuel] -----------------------

+► Description:
+  Ancient Bark can be used as fuel for Kilns.
+Withered Bones can be used in Shield Generators.

+► Mid-Game Toggling:
+  Can be enabled/disabled during gameplay.

+► Conflicts:
+  No known conflicts.

 ============================ [UI] ==============================
 ► All configs in this section are synced with server.